-Soils & Water FA 3 s.h.
+Soils & Water

 A study of the principles of erosion control, surface drainage and subsurface drainage.
 The course considers soil genesis, composition, classification, physical and chemical characteristics in relation to soil moisture, fertility and management.
 Hours of class per week: 2.
 Hours of lab per week: 2.